 South African Sugar Technologists' Association

-The full transcript of the SASTA Consttituion is presented on this page.
-This version of the Constitution is dated 14 January 2015, and was adopted at the SASTA Annual General Meeting held in October 2015.
+The full transcript of the SASTA Constitution is presented below.
+This version of the Constitution was adopted at the SASTA Annual General Meeting held in October 2015.

 For convenience, a PDF version is also available via the link below.